-All of these actions can be performed in the Process Status dialog, which is accessible by clicking View status for the process in the Process task pane.
-The process definition also contains a link to open this dialog.
+All of these actions can be performed in the Process Status dialog, which is accessible by clicking View status for the process in the Process task pane (or a custom task pane configured to show the process control).
+The plan file process definition also contains a link to open this dialog.